HillJustin/HillJustin.github.io/teaching/index.md

 <br>

-Full curriculum vitae available [here](/assets/pdfs/hillj-cv-2025.pdf).
 This page includes courses of study and their associated instructional resources, including primary sources and scaffolding.

 <br>